gordonguthrie/pometo/docs/_work_in_progress/error_fragments.md

 Error
 1 +/ 1
 -----^
-RANK ERROR (RHS must be an array:It is a scalar) on line 1 at character 6
+RANK ERROR [RHS must be an array: It is a scalar ] on line 1 at character 6
 ```

 ## Syntax Errrors